AlexLong152/QuantumComputerSim/README.md

 # QuantumComputerSim
-A library for simulation of a quantum computer on classical hardware, with a focus on readabiliy of results.
+A library for simulation of a quantum computer on classical hardware.